 Let’s take another simple example.
 You want to see a post on mobile, but do you get tired and bored as it takes so much time for the site to load?

 The above instances are not uncommon, which causes much annoyance and disturbance for users.
 They exert a direct impact on user experience during their very first visit, and even possibly drive your users away from your website.
+The team at Clay, a UX design agency, note that user experience is becoming increasingly important with digital competition continuing to rise.

 Therefore, if your website loads slowly, you need to fix it without delay.
 The instructions given in this article will partly help you deal with the issue.

-What load speed should be?
+What loading speed should be?

-Since different users have different experiences when making access to a website, the load speed can be either fast or slow depending on their own evaluation.
+Since different users have different experiences when making access to a website, the loading speed can be either fast or slow depending on their own evaluation.
 So should there be a way to define whether the website is slow or not?

 - Usable speed: This is the speed when a website is loaded enough to use.
-Normally, referring to to the website speed, we will talk to this one.
-This speed is calculated from the beginning to the moment when the web have loaded some above-the-fold contents (such as letters, header) and users can start to read or interact on the website.
+Normally, referring to the website speed, we will talk to this one.
+This speed is calculated from the beginning to the moment when the web has loaded some above-the-fold contents (such as letters, header) and users can start to read or interact on the website.

 - Speed to load full website: This speed is calculated from the beginning to the moment when all the images, scripts, icons, etc. on a website are loaded completely.
 Normally, this speed is a few seconds higher than the usable speed.
 However, it does not really affect user experience because they have been able to interact with the website already.

-How to measure website load speed
+How to measure website loading speed

 To determine whether a website is fast or slow, the most simple way is to experience it yourself.
 Let’s try opening an incognito window ( to guarantee not to be cached) and open that website.
 You will feel clear whether the website loads fast or slow and whether that speed is acceptable.
+It's also worth checking your own internet speed beforehand (see speedcheck.org).

 In order to check more carefully, you can access the website on mobile phones using 3G.
 Normally, the speed on mobile phones is a bit lower than that on desktops.
-So, the website load speed will be felt much more clearly.
+So, the website loading speed will be felt much more clearly.

 PageSpeed is a tool developed by Google to analyze website speed and put forward recommendations for developers.
 This tool does not define a particular amount of time for a website to load.
 Nevertheless, it gives scores for website speed on both mobile phones and on desktops.
 In addition, certain suggestions are also provided to increase website speed.